Arlen22/TiddlyServer/README.md

-If you want to help cover the cost of making this all happen, use https://www.paypal.me/Arlen22.
-Your help is appreciated and directly affects my work on TiddlyServer.
+My work on tools related to TiddlyWiki is entirely a side project for me that does not generate any income.
+If you want to help cover the cost of the time it takes to make these tools, you are welcome to donate at https://www.paypal.me/Arlen22.

 ## TiddlyServer 2.0 "Lite"